r-via/blitzkit/README.md

 *   **`(*Server) Shutdown() error`**: Initiates a graceful shutdown of the Fiber server and closes the L2 cache.

 ### 4.2 Caching System
-The caching system is a core part of BlitzKit-Go, designed for performance.
+The caching system is a core part of BlitzKit, designed for performance.

 *   **`CacheEntry` struct:** Defines the structure stored in L1/L2 cache (`Data []byte`, `LastModified int64`, `ExpiresAt int64`).
 *   **`CacheTTLInfo` struct:** (`IsInfinite bool`) Specifies if a cache entry should have an "infinite" TTL (no time-based expiration, relying on manual invalidation or L1/L2 eviction policies).
 If `false`, `CacheL1DefaultTTL` and `CacheL2DefaultTTL` are used.